Bright Futures Community Service/ Paid Work Hours

 - Community service hours are not a requirement to graduate high school but can be helpful to students in discovering careers of interest, demonstrating leadership skills for resumes and scholarships, and most importantly, giving back to their community.

-- Review the School District of Osceola County Community Service Guidelines prior to volunteering.
+- Complete the Community Service/Paid Work Hours Plan and wait for approval prior to volunteering.
 These guidelines apply to community service hours reported on student transcripts used to verify Bright Futures eligibility.

 - Turn in your hours per the guidelines listed above to your high school counselor.

 - Community service/paid work hours are only one of the requirements for Bright Futures.
 To find out how to qualify for a Bright Futures Scholarship, go to https://www.floridastudentfinancialaidsg.org/ to review the requirements.